-The Portfolio seeks to invest in issuers that AB believes are positively exposed to environmentally- or socially- oriented sustainable investment themes derived from the UN SDGs, such as Health, Climate, and Empowerment.
+The Portfolio seeks to invest in issuers that AB believes are positively exposed to environmentally- or socially- oriented sustainable investment themes derived from the UN SDGs, such as Health, Climate, and Empowerment, as well as the theme of Institutions for sovereign debt securities.
 All issuers must contribute directly to the achievement of at least one UN SDG.